Pravin Togadia

-Pravin Togadia ([Praviṇa tōgaḍiyā]; born 12 December 1956) is an Indian doctor, cancer surgeon and an advocate for Hindu nationalism, coming from the state of Gujarat.
+Pravin Togadia ([Praviṇa tōgaḍiyā]; born 12 December 1956) is an Indian doctor, cancer surgeon and an advocate for Hindu nationalism, from Gujarat.
 He was the former International Working President of the Vishva Hindu Parishad (VHP) and a cancer surgeon by qualification.
-He is Current President of Antarashtriya Hindu Parishad.
-He had a falling out with the Sangh Parivar and is a vocal critic of Narendra Modi.
+He is Founder and Current President of Antarashtriya Hindu Parishad.
+He had a falling-out with the Sangh Parivar and is a vocal critic of Narendra Modi.